Pelvic Floor Issues

 The pelvic floor is made up of connective tissue (fascia and ligaments) and muscular tissue (pelvic floor muscles), and together this creates a sling of support at the base of the pelvis to support the pelvic organs, ie. the uterus, bladder and rectum.

 Stress incontinence occurs when the downward pressure of load is greater than the upward pressure of the pelvic floor.
+This is one of the most common pelvic floor issues experienced by women.

 Pelvic Organ Prolapse